Mount Keira: Summit lookout

-In 1955 the Rotary Club of Wollongong, with the active support of local government and businesses, constructed the summit lookout.
-In 2005, the Summit Park refurbishment provided an opening up of magnificent vistas of the coastal plain from Kiama to Sydney, and is managed as an annexe of the Wollongong Botanic Garden.
+In 1955 the Rotary Club of Wollongong, with the support of local government and businesses, constructed the summit lookout.
+In 2005, the Summit Park refurbishment provided an opening up of vistas of the coastal plain from Kiama to Sydney, and is managed as an annexe of the Wollongong Botanic Garden.
 It contains 9.4 hectares of land and it is a major tourist destination, many visitors to Wollongong climbing the Ken Ausburn Track.

 As well as overlooking Wollongong, the summit provides views from the Kurnell Refinery 53 km north to the northern headland of Jervis Bay, 64 km south, as well as the Blue Mountains to the far west and out to sea to the east for 77 km.
 On a good day it is easy to see the northern escarpment and, from the Victoria Rock Lookout, reached by a short trail or cliff track, one can see Knights Hill, Mount Kembla and Saddleback Mountain clearly.
-Summit facilities include car parking spaces, toilets, picnic areas with wooden tables and benches and a kiosk/restaurant, the Mountaintop.
+Summit facilities include car parking spaces, toilets, picnic areas with wooden tables and benches, and a kiosk/restaurant, the Mountaintop.
 An early man to climb the mountain of note was botanist Allan Cunningham.

 At the summit is the Mountaintop Restaurant, used for food, drink and function purposes.
 Just west of it by a few metres is the transmission tower, visible easily from the plain and a local landmark.
 The new larger tower was built by Telstra with the ownership reverting to Wollongong City Council on completion.
 There was a campaign to paint it green so it would blend with the summit plateau canopy but this failed and it remains grey.

-In 2006 binocular telescopes were fitted, and after several tests, vandalism and malfunctioning being a problem, they are currently in use for gold coin donation to the rotary club.
-With these it is possible to see up close places like Stanwell Park in the distance and Brokers Nose trigonometry station.
+In 2006 binocular telescopes were fitted, and after several tests, vandalism and malfunctioning being a problem, they are currently in use for "gold coin" donation to the Rotary club.
+With these it is possible to see places like Stanwell Park in the distance and Brokers Nose trigonometric station.

 The summit lookout and Queen Elizabeth Drive was officially opened in 1959, but attempts to secure land from Australian Iron & Steel began in 1954.
 Both a map and plaque remain from the original lookout park design, though the previous hang-gliding ramp has been taken down for the new observation walkways.